Rubén G. Rumbaut: Scholarly work

-Dr. Rumbaut is best known for his research on immigration and refugee movements, generations, and transitions to adulthood.
+Rumbaut is best known for his research on immigration and refugee movements, generations, and transitions to adulthood.
 For more than three decades, he has directed seminal comparative empirical studies of the adaptation of immigrants and refugees in the United States.
 He directed (with Alejandro Portes) the landmark Children of Immigrants Longitudinal Study (CILS), begun in 1991; and, in collaboration with a multidisciplinary team, the Immigration and Intergenerational Mobility in Metropolitan Los Angeles (IIMMLA) study.
 He also directed the first National Survey of Immigration Scholars (NASIS) in the United States.
 In the 1980s, he directed the principal studies of the migration and incorporation of refugees from Vietnam, Laos, and Cambodia—the Indochinese Health and Adaptation Research Project (IHARP) and the Southeast Asian Refugee Youth Study.
 He has traveled to Vietnam and Cambodia, and earlier to Sierra Leone, where he organized a field project on international health and economic development.
 In the 1990s, he was academic advisor for a 10-part PBS television series, Americas, focusing on Latin American and Caribbean societies, as well as on Mexicans, Cubans and Puerto Ricans in the U.S. In the 2000s, as a member of a panel of the National Academy of Sciences, he worked on two volumes on the Hispanic population of the United States: "Multiple Origins, Uncertain Destinies," and "Hispanics and the Future of America."

-In substance, Professor Rumbaut is known as one of the original architects of the segmented-assimilation paradigm of immigrant incorporation.
+Rumbaut is known as one of the original architects of the segmented-assimilation paradigm of immigrant incorporation.
 Developed in the 1990s, the paradigm argues that the experiences of recent immigrant groups are more diverse than either the classic assimilation or ethnic disadvantage perspectives suggests.
 It posits three alternative pathways for the children of immigrants.

 The first is the conventional upward trajectory toward assimilation.
 The second is a process called selective acculturation, in which some groups try to inspire achievement in their children by referencing the traditional values of the home country, such as a dedication to education.
 The third and most controversial pathway is known as downward mobility, in which members of the most disadvantaged groups face substantial structural barriers to advancement, such as poor urban schools and employment discrimination.
 Children in these disadvantaged contexts may become racialized or turn to attitudes and behaviors considered oppositional to the mainstream, such as rejecting school or joining a street gang.
 The extent to which downward mobility is occurring remains contested and has inspired many studies.
 Because educational attainment is a primary marker of immigrant mobility, much of this research focuses on the education of immigrants' children.

 He has published over 150 articles and book chapters, and a dozen books, two of which have been translated into other languages.
 Among his books are the critically acclaimed Immigrant America: A Portrait (with Alejandro Portes; 3rd ed.
 2006); and two companion books based on Children of Immigrants Longitudinal Study (also with Portes): Ethnicities: Children of Immigrants in America, and Legacies: The Story of the Immigrant Second Generation.